DrAcula27/DrAcula27/README.md

 ## I'm Danielle

-I am currently completing a software engineering fellowship with Per Scholas focusing on responsive, full-stack web applications, specializing in JavaScript and related technologies (the MERN stack).
+I just finished a software engineering fellowship with Per Scholas focusing on responsive, full-stack web applications, specializing in JavaScript and related technologies (the MERN stack).

 While I am currently focused on learning all things software engineering, I also enjoy picking up and using other tech to solve problems.
 Some of those hobbies include:
 - Smart Home Tech (Pi-Hole)